paulfitz/dataprotocols/tabular-diff-format/index.md

  -   Omitted blocks of rows or columns should be marked with a row/column full of "..." cells.

-In addition, the diff contains the following special rows and columns:
+In addition, the diff will contain special rows and columns, some mandatory, some optional.

  -   The *action* column.
-This is always present, and is the first column in the diff if columns are ordered.
+This is always present.
+If columns are ordered, the action column will be the first column containing the cell `@@`.
      If columns are *not* ordered, it is the column named `__hilite_diff__`.
  -   A *header* row with column names.
-This row can be recognized since it will have the tag `@@` in the action column.
+This row has the tag `@@` in the action column.
  -   A *schema* row that is needed when the column structure differs between tables.
-This row can be recognized since it will have the tag `!` in the action column.
+This row has the tag `!` in the action column.
+ -   The *index* column.
+This is optional.
+If columns are ordered, the index column is the first column with a cell containing the character `:` in the header row.
+If columns are *not* ordered, it is the column named `__hilite_index__`.
+If an index column in present then an index row must also be present.
+ -   The *index* row.
+This is optional.
+This row has the tag `@:@` in the index column.

 Here's an example diff, where the tables being compared share the same three columns: